The Importance Establishing Paternity for Parents & Children

 - Establishing paternity allows a child to be covered by health insurance, social security, inheritance, and veteran’s benefits.

 - Paternity also means the parents and child can seek public assistance where they qualify.

 Seek Advice & Counsel from an Experienced Alabama Family Law Attorney

 Establishing paternity can be a sensitive matter, especially when paternity is yet unknown or contested.
-If you live in Arab or the Huntsville-Decatur area and need assistance with a paternity issue, please contact Lana Hawkins at Hawkins Law LLC to speak with an experienced Alabama family law attorney.
+If you live in Arab or the Huntsville-Decatur area and need assistance with a paternity issue, please contact Lana Hawkins at The Hawkins Law Firm to speak with an experienced Alabama family law attorney.